despawnerer/ngenix-test/README.md

 Step 2: Create CSV files
 ------------------------

-`csvs` dir will be created and two csv files inside it with data extracted from zip files created in step 1.
+Create a `csvs` dir with two csv files filled with data extracted from zip files that were created in step 1.

 	make csvs